Ethnic Style Interior Design: - A Warm, Collected Look

 FAQ

-Select a few standout pieces: maybe a hand-carved bowl on your table, one bold wall hanging, or a set of painted ceramics.
-Give them space to breathe, and rotate accents seasonally for fresh energy.
+• Pick a few items that truly speak to your aesthetic, such as a hand-carved bowl on your dining table, one bold wall hanging, or a set of painted ceramics.
+Rotate them by season to keep the energy fresh.